Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 	- If the value of `V2` is greater than F, the value of `R1` remains unchanged.
 	- Put the result into the address of `R1`.
 	- If the value 0 was written to the address of `R1`, set _ZF to 0.
+	- Otherwise, set _ZF to 1.

 11. cmp `V1 V2` - Comparison
 	- Perform substraction between the value of `V1` and `V2`.
+	- If the value 0 was written to the address of `R1`, set _ZF to 0.
+	- Otherwise, set _ZF to 1.
 	- If the operation results in underflow, set _CF to 1.
 	- Otherwise, set _CF to 0.